 Erik Olesund is a Senior Experience Researcher at Thumbtack, a local services marketplace that connects customers who need to get things done with local, skilled professionals who can help.
 He is embedded on several product development teams to ensure that both strategic and tactical decisions are rooted in real needs that matter to Thumbtack’s customers and pros.
 As a researcher at Thumbtack his work ranges from exploratory field research studies to evaluative remote usability testing; qualitative, abductive data synthesis to quantitative survey analysis; establishing processes and tools to improve the day-to-day operations of the research team to training and advising others on how to conduct their own, robust research.

 Erik is also affiliated with the Hasso Plattner Institute of Design (the d.school) at Stanford.
 As a d.school Teaching Fellow (2014), Global Program Manager (2015) and Lecturer (2014-present) he has been teaching design thinking – a human centered approach to problem solving and rapid innovation – to students from all over campus.
-His teaching included the flagship introductory class Design Thinking Bootcamp, classes on the intersection of storytelling, improvisation, and design, and Design Thinking for Public Policy Innovators.
+His teaching included the flagship introductory class Design Thinking Studio, classes on the intersection of storytelling, improvisation, and design, and Design Thinking for Public Policy Innovators.

-Erik is a performing member of the San Francisco based improv troupe Human Knot.
+Erik is a performing member of the San Francisco based improv troupe the Polite Society Players.
 He loves radio and have produced pieces for the Stanford Storytelling Project and Green Grid Radio.
-On a weekend you'll either find him surfing or tucked away in a coffee shop with a book.
+On a weekend you'll find him backcountry skiing, baking, or tucked away in a coffee shop with a book.